 If you are planning to make a small garden then it is a good idea to start with the easiest crops to grow.
 A lot of people tend to jump straight to crops that are the most nutritious, but generally speaking, the more nutritious a crop is the harder it will be to grow.
 Most people who go all-in with gardening and hope that they can live off their garden crops in just a couple of months usually tend to fail.

 Although gardening is not that hard, but it definitely does have its learning curve.
 What a lot of people tend to forget is that every garden is different, due to its soil composition, local weather, climate, and several other variables.
-Some people have a far easier time growing a specific crop than others, and no matter what kind of crops you want to grow you will have to take care of them to your best of your abilities.
+Some people have a far easier time growing a specific crop than others, and no matter what kind of crops you want to grow you will have to take care of them to the best of your abilities.

 If you want to start a small garden then you should start with tomato plants, my personal recommendation is to use a cherry tomato seed pod kit Click here to check it out on Amazon.com